AustinCodingAcademy/alumni-gitbook/home.md

 ## The Check Points

+* Online Presence
-* Web Developer Resume
+  * Web Developer / Software Engineer Resume
   * Portfolio Website
   * Personal Domain Name Hosting
   * Project 1
   * Project 2
+  * Web Developer / Software Engineer LinkedIn profile
+* In-class / Mentoring.
   * White-boarding Algorithms
   * Demo Interview
   * Speed Check and Mentor meetings
   * Apply to at least 25+ jobs
   * Get Hired

-### Web Developer Resume
+### Web Developer Resume / LinkedIn

 Building an effective Web Developer’s resume is crucial for getting high response rates from your job applications.
 This process will start with a rough draft to be reviewed by a mentor.
 It may take several drafts before being finalized and checked off on.